 I always love buying a bag of cinnamon raisin bagels from the store but I often find myself wishing I didn't have to pay through the nose to get them.

-So now I'm sharing with you the best cinnamon raisin bread machine recipe and instructions to do it by hand so that with or without a nifty appliance, you can still get your own homemade bagel fill with this cinnamon raisin bagel recipe.
+So now I'm sharing the best cinnamon raisin bread machine recipe with you including all of the instructions on how to do it by hand.
+So whether you have a bread machine or not, you can still get homemade cinnamon raisin bagels.

 - By hand or by machine.
 Included in this recipe are the steps needed to make it using a bread machine and making it by hand so you can pick or choose whichever feels more convenient to you.